 SUMMARY-Revises various provisions relating to judicial administration.
-(BDR 14-323)
+(BDR 14-509)

-FISCAL NOTE: Effect on Local Government: No.

-Effect on the State: No.
+FISCAL NOTE: Effect on Local Government: No. Effect on the State: No.

-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to judicial administration; revising provisions governing the appointment of an attorney in juvenile court proceedings; revising provisions governing the collection of delinquent fines, administrative assessments, fees, restitution and other payments imposed in criminal and proceedings; revising iuvenile provisions court concerning the approval or rejection recommendations of a master of the juvenile court; authorizing a juvenile court to establish a restitution contribution fund; authorizing the waiver of all or part of any community service imposed by the juvenile court in exchange for a monetary contribution to a restitution contribution fund; and providing other matters properly relating thereto.
+AN ACT relating to judicial administration; revising provisions governing the collection of delinquent fines. administrative assessments, fees, restitution and other payments imposed in criminal and juvenile court provisions proceedings: governing revising appointment of an attorney in juvenile court proceedings; revising provisions concerning the approval or rejection of the recommendations of a master of the juvenile court; authorizing a juvenile court to establish a restitution contribution fund; authorizing the waiver of all or part of any community service imposed by the juvenile court in exchange for a monetary contribution to a restitution contribution fund; and providing other matters properly relating thereto.